 NAPDA Archives and Library

 Donations of historic material about Northern Alberta and pioneer residents would be appreciated.
 If anyone visiting this website is a descendant of a pioneer or has information about any pioneer or their descendants, please contact our Historian Dr. Marilyn Assheton-Smith.
-We are currently developing an online index of biographical documents, which we hope to have operational by the end of 2014.

 Building Fund (Log Fund)